New Normal: High Unemployment, Near-Zero Interest Rates and Out of Control Inflation

 And then there’s the “real” inflation rate.
 It’s figured using methodology from the 1990s, just before the Fed stopped including a realistic standard of living in its calculation.
 All told, that price inflation currently clocks in at almost 6 percent.

 Compare that to the average interest rates on traditionally conservative, “safe” places for your savings… You’re lucky to get a 0.5% APY on cash in a savings account (should you be grateful for losing 5.5% of your buying power per year?).
-Or you could buy U.S. 10-year Treasury bonds – at 1.5% APY you’re only losing 4.5% annually.
+Or you could buy a 1-year bank certificate of deposit (CD) at 1.5% APY so you’re only losing 4.5% annually.
 We’ve said it before and we’ll say it again: low interest rates are essentially a tax on your savings.

 What’s worse?
 Jerome Powell’s Federal Reserve has made no secret of their willingness to keep rates low for as long as it takes to lower the unemployment rate…